Learning Adaptive Dexterous Grasping from Single Demonstrations: Conclusion Limitations

 We introduced \ours{}, a framework for efficiently learning and adaptively selecting dexterous grasping skills.
-By combining human demonstrations, reinforcement learning with a trajectory following reward, and curriculum learning, \ours{} enables sample-efficient acquisition of diverse, human-like grasps.
-Additionally, a vision-language model allows for intuitive grasp selection based on task context.
-We demonstrate strong performance in both simulation and real-world experiments, paving the way for more adaptable and sample-efficient dexterous manipulation.
+By integrating human demonstrations, demonstration-guided reinforcement learning, curriculum learning, and VLM-based skill selection, \ours{} enables sample-efficient acquisition of diverse, human-like grasps.
+We demonstrate strong performance in both simulation and real-world experiments.

+Our approach has a few limitations.
+First, as the skill library scales to include more grasp and object types, retrieving the appropriate policy becomes more susceptible to hallucinations by VLMs.
+Structured knowledge representations (e.g., symbolic) may help encode skill affordances \cite{wu2025savor} and support more reliable information update and reasoning \cite{chen2024llm}.
+Second, while we test the model on simple, ambiguous instructions, its robustness to more complex or noisy language inputs remains to be explored.
+These challenges open promising directions for future work.